FAQs

 While there are no racial or gender differences in susceptibility or who contracts the primary infection, there are differences in risk of dissemination.
 Men have a higher rate of dissemination than women.
 African Americans and Filipinos have several times higher rate of dissemination.
 Others at increased risk of disseminated disease are those with immune system deficiencies such as organ transplants, Hodgkin's disease patients, pregnant women in their third trimester, patients on chronic corticosteroid therapy or chemotherapy, cancer patients and HIV/AIDS patients.

 What does immunocompromised mean?
-How does this affect a Valley Fever infection?
+How does this affect a Valley fever infection?

 A person is immunocompromised when his or her immune system (the body's defense against disease) is not intact.
 This may be the result of diabetes, chronic use of corticosteroids, cancer, chemotherapy, HIV/AIDS, organ transplantation, pregnancy or even aging.
 Usually the body is able to fight the fungus and recover without medication.
 If the immune system is compromised, it is unable to control the infection and allows the infection to spread from the lungs to other organs.
 The spread of infection from the lungs to other parts of the body is called dissemination.